How might formal testing serve my child?

 This question has many different answers depending on who you ask.
 A great book that aligns with our philosophy is A Compromised Generation by Beth Lambert.

-Not necessarily.
-Diagnostic evaluation and therapy are separate services.
+Diagnostic evaluation and play therapy are separate services.
 While they sometimes go hand in hand, each child’s needs are uniquely considered whenever you choose to work with us.
+By reviewing your completed paperwork, we can quickly determine the services we would recommend for each unique child.
+If we are not the best fit for your family, we will connect you with other mental health providers.

 How many therapy sessions will we need in order to see progress?

-Every family is so unique and there are many variables.
-Research in play therapy suggests a minimum of 14-16 weekly sessions.
-For therapy to work for a child, consistently attended, weekly sessions are recommended by our team.
-To make the most of your child’s therapy, our parents are encouraged to grow too by learning a comprehensive parenting philosophy called Conscious Discipline, by Becky Bailey.
-Her book is called Easy to Love, Difficult to Discipline and is available on Amazon.
-It’s pretty fun to learn and grow alongside your child!
+Every family is unique and there are many variables.
+Research in play therapy suggests that therapeutic change requires a minimum of 14-16 weekly sessions.
+For the best outcomes for a child, consistently attended, weekly sessions are recommended by our team.
+To make the most of your child’s therapy, parents are encouraged to grow too by learning a comprehensive parenting philosophy called Conscious Discipline, by Becky Bailey.
+Her book, Easy to Love, Difficult to Discipline is available on Amazon.
+You may also inquire about our eight session, Zoom parent coaching.

-If I’ve made some mistakes in parenting, will the therapist think I’m a bad parent?
+If I’ve made some mistakes, will the therapist think I’m a bad parent?

 NOT AT ALL!
-We strongly believe that parents have the most difficult job and just like any job – to do it well takes the right tools – and in this day and age, that is changing rapidly!
+We strongly believe that parents have the most difficult job and just like any job – to do it well takes the right tools and support – and in this day and age, that is changing rapidly!
 We LOVE equipping parents with tools and heaps and heaps of encouragement and compassion.
-It’s like trimming a tree – some branches grow in ways that need to be trimmed.
-Other branches need more light and air to grow better.
-The tree is never judged for growing branches that we might someday trim back.
-Trimming branches is just part of taking care of and nurturing the tree.
-We love and respect parents and children as much as we love and respect trees.

-How do I tell my child they will have testing?
+How do I tell my child they are coming in for an evaluation?

 We think honesty is always the best policy and usually kids have no problem warming up and developing rapport after 15 minutes or so in our office.
 After all, it’s full of toys.
-Just let them know they will be coming to a place to spend time with a friend who loves to learn how kids’ brains work.
-It will feel a lot like school, only there’s just one “teacher” and it’s much more fun just because she is really nice and encouraging.
-They are kind of teaching her too because they are coming with their unique brain.
-All they have to do is try their best and be themselves!
+Just let your child know they will be coming to play and do some jobs with a grown up who loves to learn how different kids’ brains work.
+It will probably feel a lot like school but it’s usually more fun than school because Dr. K. is nice and also really encouraging.
+All kids have to do with us is try their best and be themselves!
+Even after a day of testing, kids will often ask when they can come back!

 How do I tell my child they will have weekly therapy?

 Honesty is always best.
-You can tell your child or teen that one of the most important jobs of a kid is to learn and grow.
+You can tell your child that one of the most important jobs of a kid is to learn and grow.
 Parents are supposed to be a part of that job too.
-Sometimes we get disconnected from enjoying the job and disconnected from one another and we need someone who is good at helping us reconnect.
-The child’s job in therapy specifically is to feel our feelings and to be connected to ourselves and our therapist.
+Sometimes we all stop enjoying the job we need someone who is good at helping us reconnect.
+The child’s job in therapy specifically is to feel feelings in a helpful rather than hurtful way.
 For young children, they connect through play more so than through verbal dialogue.
-Therapy works best when the child doesn’t have instructions to “talk about xyz.”
-It also works best when parents just listen if the child shares what they worked on in therapy.
-Your therapist will have scheduled time to meet with you and discuss treatment and progress.
+It works best when parents stop talking and just listen when and if a child freely shares what they worked on in therapy.

 How do I find your office?